-The Division of Family Support is composed of five branches, two of which takes part in the administration of E&T. Policy Development Branch (PDB) is responsible for administering the E&T program which includes policy, contracts for E&T services, and monitoring of providers.
+The Department of Family Support is composed of five branches.
+One of the branches, Policy Development Branch (PDB) is responsible for administering the E&T program which includes policy, contracts for E&T services, and monitoring of providers.
 PDB works closely with the E&T Providers and Partners regarding SNAP rules and regulations.
 The Nutrition Assistance Branch (NAB) is responsible for SNAP certification and eligibility policy and procedures.